Information for Parents

 A Parents' Guide to Sororities and Fraternities

-As a parent/guardian, it's a good idea for you to learn about sororities and fraternities so you can help your student make the best decision about whether or not they should be part of Greek life.
+As a parent/guardian, it's a good idea for you to learn about sororities and fraternities so you can help your student make the best decision about whether or not they should be part of Sorority & Fraternity Life.
 Educate yourself by checking out this parents' guide to fraternities and sororities.

 Keep in mind that while sorority and fraternity life is great for some students, it's not for everyone.
 You should discuss with your student what they would like to do and then support their decision.
 If your student decides that joining an organization is the right decision, make sure they do their research.

 If you have any questions, comments or concerns please contact firstname.lastname@example.org.

 Sorority and Fraternity Life (SFL) is committed to student success by supporting fraternities and sororities that provide members with opportunities to enhance academic success.
 A core value of the LUC Sorority and Fraternity Life community is academic excellence which aligns with the Student Affair’s mission.

 To achieve academic excellence, the standards set forth in this policy are designed to set the minimum expectations for SFL organizations and members.
 This policy drives the pursuit of academic excellence and ensures organizations and their members align with the mission, vision, and core values of the community.
 The SFL Academic Policy should be observed as the minimum academic requirement for all SFL members; each fraternity, sorority, governing council, and inter/national fraternal organization may set their own heightened academic requirement or policy above the set SFL standard.
 SFL encourages each fraternity, sorority, and governing council to provide academic support to all members.